mixmesh/mixmesh/webui/suggestions.md

-# General stuff
+# Suggestions: The making of a Web UI

 We should in the end probably use a framwork such as [UIkit](https://getuikit.com/docs/introduction).
 That way we can just write plain HTML and adorn it as seen in, for example, https://getuikit.com/docs/list and https://getuikit.com/docs/iconnav.
 This way we can avoid CSS altogether.
-We don't even need to import an icon pack (https://getuikit.com/docs/icon). :-)
+We do not even need to import an icon pack if we use https://getuikit.com/docs/icon. :-)

 To start with we should probably use plain unadorned HTML though.